tikobus/ttt-rl/README.md

 ## Weights updating

-We just use trivial backpropagation, and the code is designed in order to show very clearly that after all things work in a VERY similar way to what happens with supervised learning: just the input/output pairs are not known beforehand, but they are provided on the fly based on the reward policy of reinforcement learning.
+We just use trivial backpropagation, and the code is designed in order to show very clearly that, after all, things work in a VERY similar way to what happens with supervised learning: the difference is just the input/output pairs are not known beforehand, but they are provided on the fly based on the reward policy of reinforcement learning.

 Please check the code for more information, oh, and another thing: